litex-hub/wishbone-utils/wishbone-tool/README.md

 ## Usage

 By default, `wishbone-tool` will communicate via USB, attempting to open a device with PID `0x5bf0`.
-It will also run the `peek/poke` server by default.
+It will also run the `peek/poke` server, allowing basic manipulation of memory addresses on the target device.

 ### USB Bridge